graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/perf_training.rst

 <https://docs.graphcore.ai/projects/poplar-user-guide/>`_ for more background
 about replicated graphs.

-.. note:: Replicated graphs are not supported when running on an IPU Model.

 The Graphcore tutorials repository also has a `tutorial on using replication in TensorFlow to train a simple model. <https://github.com/graphcore/tutorials/tree/sdk-release-2.4/feature_examples/tensorflow/replication>`_.